 Welcome to the homepage for The Library, a Discord-based chatroom for fiction writers.
 Discord is a free and easy-to-use chat application for the web, desktop, and mobile devices.

 Word choice issues don’t fit in as grammar or punctuation problems, as they may not be “technically” wrong.
 However, many word choice problems will bore, annoy, or confuse your readers.
+Here is a rundown of the most common issues.

 Repetition of words, phrases, or ideas